krzemin/fj/README.md

                  typeParams: List[BoundedParam],
                  baseClass: ClassType,
                  fields: List[Field],
                  methods: List[Method])

+case class Field(name: VarName, fieldType: Type)

+case class Method(name: VarName,
+                  typeParams: List[BoundedParam],
+                  resultType: Type,
+                  args: List[Argument],
+                  body: Expr)

+case class Argument(name: VarName, argType: Type)
 ```

 `BoundedParam` corresponds to single `Z extends Object` from our example.
-It is definition of type variable, bounded by some class type.
-In full Java, when bound is trivial (i.e. *Object*), we usually omit `extends Object` part and leave only type variable.
+It is definition of type variable, bounded by some class type..
 Notice that using such definition, we can write type bound as recursive type expression, like: `X extends C<X>` which is perfectly OK.

 Classes are parametrized by a list of *bounded parameters*.
 Notice change in base class signature which now is not only name reference, but can be parametrized with type variables, like in example below.